Cryptolibertarian-id/Mastering-Typescript/README.md

-Here is simplified array methods if we want to find single or multiple element on array of primitives by value, we can also find on array of primitives to get their index.
+Here is simplified array methods if we want to find single or multiple element on array of primitives by value.

 <img src="assets/Array-Methods-Find.png" style="zoom:110%;" />